nivelle/java-all/article/Integer源码解读.md

     /**
      * Returns the value of this {@code Integer} as a {@code short}
-     * after a narrowing primitive conversion.
+     * after a narrowing【缩小】 primitive conversion.
      * @jls 5.1.3 Narrowing Primitive Conversions
      */
     public short shortValue() {